 How is ASD diagnosed?

 There are few well-established and empirically-validated measures to assess ASD.
-Although a comprehensive review of assessment measures is beyond the scope of this fact sheet, the tools with the strongest psychometric properties are described below:
+The tools with the strongest psychometric properties are described below:

 Cognitive behavioral interventions